 CASE Founder Greg Dees reflects on 10 years of CASE at Fuqua.
-This Q&A was originally posted on the Fuqua website (here).
+This Q&A was originally posted on the Fuqua website in January 2013.

 Social entrepreneurs are playing a key role in recognizing and resourcefully pursuing opportunities to create social value.
 They are putting in place innovative solutions to transform the education system and harnessing the power of technology to improve literacy.
 They are coming up with innovative ways to address some of our world’s pressing health challenges.